Finger Lakes National Forest

 Trail Description

-The Finger Lakes National Forest encompasses 16,212 acres nestled between Seneca and Cayuga Lakes in the Finger Lakes Region of New York State.
-The Forest has over 30 miles of interconnecting trails that traverse gorges, ravines, pastures and woodlands.
+Finger Lakes National Forest encompasses 16,000 acres on the ridgeline between Seneca and Cayuga Lakes in the Finger Lakes Region of New York.
+The Forest has over 20 miles of interconnecting trails that traverse gorges, ravines, pastures and woodlands.
+New York’s only National Forest, the land provides opportunities for wildlife habitat, recreational trail use, camping, hunting, fishing, cattle grazing, and timber harvests, while providing preservation of historic and archaeological sites.

 External Links: